In this tutorial you will learn how to scrape any table containing information about game results, course listings, upcoming releases, or otherwise.

-1. Use a regular Select command to get each of the table's row titles, by clicking on each.
-This should create a Begin new entry and Extract command automatically.
-You can rename these elements if you like.
+1. Use a regular Select command to get each of the table's row titles by clicking on each.
+This should create a Begin new entry (hidden under list command ) and Extract command automatically.
+You can rename these commands if you'd like.

-2. Click on the plus button beside Begin new entry.
+2. Click on the plus button beside Select team.
 Create a new relative selection.

-3. Click on the name of the first team, then click on the number beside in under W. This should define the relative selection for each of the teams.
-Rename this select to wins.
+3. Click on the name of the first team, then click on the number beside in under GP.
+This should define the relative selection for each of the teams.
+Rename this select to gamesPlayed.